Property (QT) for 3-manifold groups: Preliminary

-First of all, we can assume that the action of $\dot G$ on each $\mathbb R^k,$ and $T_i$ is unbounded.
+First of all, we can assume that the actions of $\dot G$ on $\mathbb R^k$ and each $T_i$ is unbounded.
 Otherwise, we can remove $\mathbb R^k,$ and $ T_i$ with bounded actions from the product without affecting property (QT).

-We now consider the action on $T_i$ for $1\le i\le n$.
+We now consider the action on $T_i$ for $k+1\le i\le n$.
 We then need verify that the action of $\dot G$ on $T_i$ cannot be horocyclic.
 By way of contradiction, assume that the action of $\dot G$ on given $T_i$ is horocyclic.

 Note that the proof of \cite[Prop 3.1]{CCMT} shows that the intersection of any orbit of $\dot G$ on $T_i$ with any quasi-geodesic is bounded.
-By \cite[Corollary 3.2]{M06}, an isometry in $\dot G$ on a quasi-tree $T_i$ has either bounded orbits or a quasi-geodesic orbit.
+By \cite[Corollary 3.2]{M06}, any isometry on a quasi-tree $T_i$ has either bounded orbits or a quasi-geodesic orbit.
 Thus, we conclude that any orbit of $\langle h\rangle$ for every $h\in \dot G$ on $T_i$ is bounded.
 We are then going to prove that the action of $\dot G$ on $T_i$ has bounded orbits.
 This is a well-known fact and we present the proof for completeness.